Four-Year College Bound Student Task List

-- Determine if you need to set up an online account at the school you have applied to.
+- Determine if you need to set up an online account at any schools you have applied

 - Take the SAT or ACT if you have not already done so

-- Obtain financial aid and scholarship applications from the Student Services Office and read requirements carefully to determine what is required and when it is due
+- Begin searching for scholarship applications online and in Student Services; read requirements carefully to determine what is required and when it is due

 - Attend a college senior day or an open house at a college that you are most interested

-- Check to see if all materials have arrived at the colleges you have applied for.
+- Check to see if all materials have arrived at the colleges you have applied to

 - Ask your parents to save their year-end payroll stub for financial aid eligibility reviews by the school